-EUP (École d'Urbanisme de Paris - Paris School of Urban Planning) is one of the leading schools of its kind in France and Europe.
-You will benefit from a particularly stimulating environment in which to study urban issues, as the EUP forms part of the Descartes Cluster and the "Pôle Ville" ("Cities Hub"), home to a school of architecture, engineering schools and numerous research centres where cities - and territories more generally - are the main focus of study and analysis.
+You have been admitted to the EUP (École d'Urbanisme de Paris - Paris School of Urban Planning), one of the leading schools of its kind in France and Europe.
+In addition to the school itself, which is presented in this booklet, you will benefit from a particularly stimulating environment in which to study urban issues, as the EUP forms part of the Descartes Cluster and the "Pôle Ville" ("Cities Hub"), home to a school of architecture, engineering schools and numerous research centres where cities - and territories more generally - are the main focus of study and analysis.